 Stakeholder's identification is the process of identifying stakeholders considering the legitimate representatives or the project-affected groups and whose views should take precedence in stakeholder consultations.
-Project related information has been shared with all the concerned stakeholders on 16.09.2019 (annexure 9).
+Project related information has been shared with all the concerned stakeholders on 16.09.2019(Annexure XI).
+After the change in the alignment, public consultations were conducted on 11.2.2022 and 06.06.2022.
 This was the first step to identify stakeholders who will be involved in the consultative processes.
-Since the subproject does not envisage acquisition of assets such as land and structures and there is no adverse impact on the livelihood either.
-Therefore, only people residing along the subproject road are the main stakeholders along with PIU and PMU.
+Since the sub-project does not envisage acquisition of assets such as land and structures and there is no adverse impact on the livelihood either.
+Therefore, only people residing along the sub-project road are the main stakeholders along with PIU and PMU.